32 Famous People Rejected by Saturday Night Live

 1. JIM CARREY

 Hollywood’s original $20 Million Man was rejected more than once by SNL.
 The first time was in 1980, when—citing burnout—Lorne Michaels asked to take a year off.
 He thought that the show would go on hiatus with him, but the network bumped associate producer Jean Doumanian into Michaels’ position to keep the show going.
 Her first order of business?
 Shake up the cast a bit.
 Carrey auditioned, but Doumanian hired Charlie Rocket instead.
 So he tried again, but again got a “no.” Michaels isn’t taking the blame for this oversight.
 In the book Live from New York, he says that “Jim Carrey never auditioned for me personally.”
-Carrey did eventually make his way onto the studio’s set; he guest hosted in 1996 and again in 2011.
+Carrey did eventually make his way onto the studio’s set; he guest hosted in 1996 and again in 2011 and 2014.

 2. STEVE CARELL